Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Numerical simulations

 \subsection{Biological relevance of the model parameters}

 { Here, we comment on the choice of the model parameters that we will use for the numerical simulations and how they relate to experimental known data.
-In \cite{Frieboes2007,Columbo2015}, the proliferation rate for well oxygenated glioma cells in vitro $r$ was shown to lie between $0.5$ and $1$ day$^{-1}$.
-As the proliferation rate relies significantly on the nutrient, also smaller value seems to be biologically admissible in real conditions and following \cite{Columbo2015} we choose $r=0.4\ \textnormal{day}^{-1}$ and $r = 0.8\ \textnormal{day}^{-1}$ (corresponding to the non-dimensionalised parameter $r_0 = 0.05$ and $r_0=0.1$).
-As hypoxia-inducible factors (HIF) are supposed to be responsible for the chemotaxis motion of GBM cells, we suppose that the diffusion coefficient $d_2$ and consumption rate $\beta$ for the chemoattractant are linked to biological measurements of the oxygen diffusion in human brain which were estimated in \cite{Toma2013,Frieboes2007} to $d_2 = 86.4\ \textnormal{mm}^2\ \textnormal{day}^{-1}$ and $\beta = 8640\ \textnormal{day}^{-1}$.
-However, we chose to consider slightly lower values $d_2 = 8.64\ \textnormal{mm}^2\ \textnormal{day}^{-1}$ and $\beta = 864\ \textnormal{day}^{-1}$ owing to the large variability of this parameter according to the type of tissue (see \cite{Tang2014}).
-For such values and using the scaling of Section \ref{sec: dimensionless model}, one unit of time of our model corresponds to approximately $0.1$ day and one unit of space is $0.1$ mm.
+As hypoxia-inducible factors (HIF) are supposed to be responsible for the chemotaxis motion of GBM cells, we suppose that the diffusion coefficient $d_2$ and consumption rate $\beta$ for the chemoattractant are linked to biological measurements of the oxygen diffusion in human brain which were estimated in \cite{Toma2013,Frieboes2007} to $d_2 = 86.4\ \textnormal{mm}^2\ \textnormal{day}^{-1}$ and $\beta = 8640\ \textnormal{day}^{-1}$. {For such values, and using the scaling of Section \ref{sec: dimensionless model}, one unit of time of our model corresponds to $0.125$ days, and one unit of space is $10^{-1}$ mm.} In \cite{Frieboes2007,Columbo2015}, the proliferation rate for well oxygenated glioma cells \emph{in vitro} $r$, was shown to lie between $0.5$ and $1$ day$^{-1}$.
+As the proliferation rate relies significantly on the nutrient, also smaller value seems to be biologically admissible in real conditions and following \cite{Columbo2015}, we choose $r=0.4\ \textnormal{day}^{-1}$ and $r = 0.8\ \textnormal{day}^{-1}$ (corresponding to the non-dimensionalised parameter $r_0 = 0.05$ and $r_0=0.1$). {These values are in agreement with the non-dimensional parameters in \eqref{eq: nondimensional parameters}.}

 As we found no experimental data on the chemotactic coefficient $\chi_u$ of glioma cells in response to chemoattractant concentration, the choice of this parameter is driven by the stability analysis and we find that the interesting regimes are obtained for a dimensionless chemosensitivity in between $7$ and $70$, corresponding to a chemotactic coefficient $\chi_u \in [0.6, 6]\ \textnormal{mm}^2\ \textnormal{day}^{-1}$.
-Moreover, as no measurements for glioma cells diffusion coefficient are available in the literature, the parameter $d_1$ is arbitrarily chosen to be $100$ times smaller than the chemoattratant diffusion speed and we choose $d_1 = d_3 = 0.086\ \textnormal{mm}^2\ \textnormal{day}^{-1}$, i.e the non-dimensionalised parameter $\zeta = \frac{d_1}{d_2} = 0.01$. }
+Moreover, as no measurements for glioma cells' diffusion coefficient are available in the literature, the parameter $d_1$ is arbitrarily chosen to be $100$ times smaller than the chemoattratant diffusion speed and we choose $d_1 \approx d_3 \approx 0.086\ \textnormal{mm}^2\ \textnormal{day}^{-1}$, \emph{i.e} the non-dimensionalised parameter $\zeta = \frac{d_1}{d_2} = 0.01$. }